 We also organise events at specific times of the year to raise funds whilst at the same time bringing our local community together.

-Plum Pick Day – 26 August
+And Finally - Plum Pick Day – Thankyou

 We are a non-profit organisation and welcome any kind of support.
 If you would like to support us, please check out the support us page for more information or select from the donation options below.